Using chart properties

 Click Label Style to change the appearance of the labels, such as the font size or color.

 Keep the Auto Fit option selected in order to arrange as many labels on the axis as possible without overlap.
-Use the Auto Fit Methods properties to customize the auto fit behavior.
+Expand and use the options under Auto Fit Methods to customize the auto fit behavior.

 If the axis is categorical and the axis labels can be expanded, use the Expander Color property to change the color of the expander buttons.
 By default, they take on the same color as the text.